 Sanjay Dutt And Arshad Warsi To Reunite For A Film & No, It's Not Munna Bhai Sequel; Read Details!

 Here's some good news pouring in for all Sanjay Dutt and Arshad Warsi fans!
-The Munna Bhai actor-duo are all set to reunite for a film after a gap of six years and no, we are not talking about the Munna Bhai sequel.
+The Munna Bhai actor-duo is all set to reunite for a film after a gap of six years and no, we are not talking about the Munna Bhai sequel.
 Reportedly, Sanjay and Arshad will be tickling our funny bone in Sajid-Farhad's next film.

-Arshad confirmed this piece of news while speaking with ETimes in an interview.
+Arshad confirmed this piece of news while speaking to ETimes for an interview.
 He even spilled the beans about his and Sanjay's role in the movie.

 The tabloid quoted the 'Pagalpanti' actor as saying, "Sanju plays the role of a blind don and I am his eyes.
 The challenge is that nobody can know that he is blind, and I cannot tell anyone that he is blind.
 I am actually directing him throughout the film.
 It's quite a fun script."